 Well I said we had been playing around in boats for a long time, here is one of us a few years ago!

 We are both qualified mechanical engineers.
 Steven (on the right here) is an expert at engine development, and has a vast amount of experience with engines and mechanical components of all types.
 Richard (that's me on the left), well I have a great deal of experience in structural design development and a lot of experience with composite structures.
 We feel that our boating background and engineering knowledge combine to give you excellence in both our product selections and our advice and support.

 Our mission is to bring together a selection of high quality, great value products allowing you to easily find what you are looking for and purchase with ease.
 We are happy to serve both trade and individuals, and hope that by providing an efficient service you will come back to us again.
 We encourage you to register with us to make future orders even easier than the first.
 Thankyou for your visit!

 Some Of Our Boating History

-In The Beginning: Here we have Peter Stanton, who in 1968 purchased a 24ft fibre-glass Trident sailing boat, doing much of the fitting out himself.
+In The Beginning: Here we have Peter Stanton (our father), who in 1968 bought a 24ft fibre-glass Trident sailing boat, doing a lot of the fitting out himself.
 This was the seed of our many years of boating experiences.
-Peter was a great sailor, often undertaking single-handed voyages that most of us would think twice about today with crew and modern navigational aids.
+Peter was a great sailor, often undertaking single-handed voyages that most of us would think twice about today with crew and modern navigation equipment.

 Trident 24: Our first boat was a Trident 24.
 She was bought in 1968 as a partially complete kit.
 With bilge keels she was ideal for the shallow waters of Poole harbour, berthed just off the Wareham channel by Rockley Sands.